pedroespecial101/home_assistant_ebay/README.md

-# Home Assistant eBay Seller Integration
+# Home Assistant eBay Seller Integration (Beta)

+This is the beta version of the eBay integration that supports multiple accounts.
+It can be installed alongside your existing eBay integration.

+### Multi-Account Support
+This beta version supports multiple eBay seller accounts!
+You can add multiple accounts through the Home Assistant UI, and each account's sensors will be prefixed with the account name you provide during setup.

-### Adds the following sensors
+### Adds the following sensors (per account)
 * Current orders needing to be shipped out
 * Current orders needing to be shipped out <strong>today</strong>
 * Available Funds